Admission requirements and choice of ECEC setting

 Annual, weekly and daily organisation

-The Act of 4 February 2011 on the Care of Children aged up to 3 yearsdoes not specify the number of working hours per week for childcare institutions.
+The Act of 4 February 2011 on the Care of Children aged up to 3 years does not specify the number of working hours per week for childcare institutions.

-Working hours in crèches and kids’ clubs are determined by their organisational regulations, taking into account parents’ preferences.
+Working hours in crèches and kids’ clubs are set in their organisational regulations, taking into account parents’ preferences.
 Crèches and kids’ clubs provide care for up to 10 hours per day.
 In special cases, at parental request, the duration of the stay can be extended for an additional fee.
-For a day-care provider (home-based provision), working hours are set in an agreement between the provider and the employing entity.